w3f/polkadot-wiki/docs/learn-bridges.md

 the former.

-While bridge designs are now getting to a place where they are sufficiently fleshed out, there has not been too many that have been used heavily in production.
+While bridge designs are now getting to a place where they are sufficiently planned out, there has not been too many that have been used heavily in production.
 For this reason, you can consider this page a work in progress.
 It will be updated as more information is determined and available.